 Beaches & pastoral countryside with a powerful memory.
-A visit to the D-Day landing beaches in Normandy can be emotional experiences.
+A visit to the D-Day landing beaches in Normandy can be an emotional experience.
 As you look across the expanse of sand you envision the 24,000 Allied soldiers who invaded France on June 6, 1944 and started the beginning of the end of World War II.

 What we like about tours such as this one is that you are picked up at your Paris address and returned the same day.

 In between, you walk the Normandy battlefields and landing beaches of World War II.
 You see famous wartime sites as well as the American and Canadian cemeteries.
 Hear the poignant stories of the Allied soldiers and the eventual liberation of France.

 A drive through the rolling Normandy countryside brings you to the Caen Memorial.
 You also visit Pointe du Hoc, an important German defense position captured by US soldiers.